Partner Websites + Resources:

 Across the US, districts have been forced to transition to virtual learning due to the global pandemic.
 Education leaders have the arduous task of making an informed decision about whether instruction will be in-person, virtual, or a hybrid model.
 As schools reopen in the fall, how to best meet the needs of students, particularly those most impacted by COVID-19, becomes a top priority.
-In part 3 of 3 in AYPF’s Deeper Learning in the Time of COVID-19 webinar series, participants will hear from district-level leaders, teachers, and students to learn about how the Pasadena Unified School District and Envision Learning Partners leveraged performance assessments and Graduate Student Profiles to meet the demands of this moment.
+In part 3 of 3 in AYPF’s Deeper Learning in the Time of COVID-19 webinar series, participants heard from district-level leaders, teachers, and students to learn about how the Pasadena Unified School District and Envision Learning Partners leveraged performance assessments and Graduate Student Profiles to meet the demands of this moment.

 Performance Assessments have been used to capture students’ learning in k-12 classrooms and have been widely favored over standardized tests due to their ability to capture students’ 21st-century skills including collaboration, communication, content mastery, creativity, critical thinking, and self-direction.
 Through the California Performance Assessment Collaborative, California has been able to advance authentic and meaningful approaches to assessments such as presentations, projects, and portfolios – allowing students to demonstrate their mastery of 21st-century skills, which have proven to be relevant in our ever-changing world now more than ever.